osp/osp.workshop.typojanchi-seoul/README.txt

 2. Just enough pancake flour: I always thought it was like making  American pancakes- you need lots of batter.
 But it’s quite the opposite.
 You need just enough to hold the veggies together.
 This way you can  really taste the veggies and still enjoy the crispness of the pancake  batter.

 **Colophon**

 Seoul Font Karaoke was made possible with the following additional tools:

 - The font manipulation software in use is Fontforge
 - The pictures have been converted to grayscale, sharpend and resized thanks to Imagemagick
-- The midi file was manually created by Bernard Guyot on basis of a vynil recoding using non-free Sibelius software
+- The midi file was manually created by Bernard Guyot on basis of a vynil recording using non-free Sibelius software
 - The lyrics have been sung and recorded by espeak with an additional korean voice courtesy of Kyung-hown Chung
 - The music-score layout as has been produced by Lilypond
 - The booklet was laid-out using Inkscape